Ali Sulieman: Hawassa City

 In July 2022 at the conclusion of the season, it was announced that Suleiman had signed for fellow Ethiopian Premier League club Hawassa City.
+Suleiman was the league's top scorer for the 2023–24 season with twenty goals.
+He was the league's scoring champion again the following season with nineteen goals.
+During his time with Hawassa City, the player had unsuccessful trials with a club in Sweden before returning to Ethiopia.

+Kahraba Ismailia

+After back-to-back scoring titles in Ethiopia, Sulieman joined Egyptian Premier League club Kahraba Ismailia on a two-year deal beginning with the 2025–26 season.
+With the deal, he became the first Eritrean player to sign for a club in Egypt's top division.

+Al Masry

+Sulieman joined Al Masry in August 2026.

 International career

 Sulieman made his senior international debut on 4 September 2019 in a 2022 FIFA World Cup qualification match against Namibia.
 He also scored his first goal in the eventual 2–1 defeat.
 Later that month he was part of Eritrea’s squad for the 2019 CECAFA U-20 Championship.
 He scored in Group Stage matches against Sudan and Djibouti.
 He added a brace against Zanzibar in the quarter-finals as part of the 5–0 victory.
 Eritrea went on to win the bronze medal in the tournament.

 In July 2021 he was part of Eritrea's squad that competed at the 2021 CECAFA U-23 Challenge Cup.
 He scored a hat-trick in the nation's opening match against Ethiopia, earning a 3–3 draw.
 He later scored in a 1–1 rematch draw against Ethiopia in the classification round.
 His second-half goal forced penalty kicks, during which Sulieman converted as Eritrea eventually won the match.
 Following the tournament he received the top scorer award with four goals.